fut-infrastructure/implementation-guide/pages/_includes/ehealth-clinicalimpression-intro.md

 * actual parameter values used at invocation
 * actual output parameter values resulting from the decision rule execution
 * possible errors in executing a decision rule are captured in one or more OperationOutcome.

+##### Use for Practitioner's Assessment

+The ClinicalImpression instance for the Practitioner assessment refers to a ClinicalImpression instance of the other types.
+The reference is made with the element previous.

+The element finding.itemCodeableConcept contains the Practitioner's assessment of the measurement/triaging result/decision support result, that is whether the measurement/result is approved or approved also for registering in national document sharing infrastructure.

+In case the Practitioner has comments or notes, these can be captured as one or more occurrences of the element note.text.